-Tracking this will give you a clear understanding of where your business is in terms of customer satisfaction and brand loyalty.
+Tracking this will give you a clear understanding of where your business is regarding customer satisfaction and brand loyalty.

-To calculate the NPS, you need to understand what promoters and detractors are.
+To calculate the NPS, you must understand what promoters and detractors are.

-Your promoters are your loyal customers who recommend your products to their friends and family, whereas the detractors are the unhappy customers who won’t be recommending you to anyone.
+Your promoters are loyal customers who recommend your products to their friends and family, whereas the detractors are the unhappy customers who won’t recommend you to anyone.

 NPS = %Promoters – %Detractors

-You can use Google Analytics to track these ecommerce search metrics and performance metrics.
-But to track email metrics, a tool like Omnisend that lets you do it for free in the beginning is a great way to start using these metrics without having to calculate them yourself.
+You can use Google Analytics to track these ecommerce search and performance metrics.
+But to track email metrics, a tool like Omnisend that lets you do it for free initially is a great way to start using these metrics without having to calculate them yourself.

-#Bonus: When tracking the essential metrics and KPIs, one best practice is setting benchmarks by analyzing your base metrics for a given time period, and then ensuring you improve upon them.
+#Bonus: When tracking the essential metrics and KPIs, one best practice is setting benchmarks by analyzing your base metrics for a given period and then ensuring you improve upon them.
 Do this, and you will see your business grow over time.